Coi Leray

-In 2023, Leray earned her highest charting single on the Billboard Hot 100 with Players, reaching number 16.
+Her 2022 single, "Blick Blick" (with Nicki Minaj) found similar chart success and preceded the release of her debut studio album, Trendsetter (2022).
+Later that year, her song "Players" peaked within the top ten of the Billboard Hot 100, received platinum certification, and served as lead single for her second studio album, Coi (2023).
+Her 2023 single, "Baby Don't Hurt Me" (with David Guetta and Anne-Marie) entered the top 20 of the UK Singles Chart.

 Early life

-Collins was born on May 11, 1997 in Boston, Massachusetts, and raised in Hackensack, New Jersey.
+Collins was born on May 11, 1997, in Boston, Massachusetts, and raised in Hackensack, New Jersey.
 She is the daughter of rapper and media mogul Benzino, and has five brothers.
 Leray's parents divorced after her father left The Source.
 She started making music at age 14.
+In 2011, inspired by her father, she started rapping and released her first songs under the name Coi Leray—"Bow Down", with her brother Taj, and "Rock Back"—via YouTube.
+However, both Leray and her brother stopped rapping shortly after.
 At age 16, Leray dropped out of high school and started working in sales.